Pulled Chest Muscle: Causes, Concerns, and Treatments for Relief

 Most of the time, a pulled chest muscle is a minor injury.
 Depending on the severity, it can heal on its own within a few days or a few weeks.
 Get plenty of rest and avoid strenuous exercise.
 If there is swelling, try icing the chest area for at least 20 minutes at a time.
 Pain relievers, like ibuprofen or acetaminophen, can also help reduce muscle inflammation and pain.
 For chronic muscle strains, physical therapy can be very helpful.
 It aids in reducing pain and while restoring strength and motion in the pectoral muscles.
 Depending on the patient's needs, a physical therapist may utilize massage, special exercises, and stretches as treatments.

-On-Demand Physical Therapy With Luna
+At-Home Physical Therapy With Luna

 Understandably, many people are avoiding public places like hospitals and clinics to help prevent the spread of COVID-19.
-A good alternative for care is on-demand physical therapy, like Luna.
+A good alternative for care is at-home physical therapy, like Luna.
 It offers a safer and easier way to jumpstart your healing process.
 Luna's therapists offer convenient in-person visits and televisits that fit your schedule perfectly.
 Plus, you'll receive one-on-one time from a board-certified physical therapist who is focused solely on you.